Mental Health Service: Frequently Asked Questions

 How long will I need to take medication?

-It is generally recommended that medication be taken for a minimum of 9 to 12 months.
-This is because there is a high probability that symptoms will recur if the medication is stopped sooner.
+It is generally recommended that an anti-depressant be taken for a minimum of 9 to 12 months.
+This is because there is a high probability that symptoms will recur if the anti-depressant is stopped sooner.
 All medications should be monitored by a health care provider and stopped only under their direction.

-How does the psychiatrist decide what medication to prescribe for me?
+How does the prescriber decide what medication is best for me?

 Medication decisions are made based on several criteria, including particular difficulties you are having, other medications you are taking, any medical problems you may have and even medication effects in other family members.

-Why did the psychiatrist prescribe one antidepressant for my friend with depression, but a different one for someone else?
+Why did the psychiatrist/psychiatric nurse practitioner prescribe one antidepressant for me, but a different one for someone else?

 Responses to medication are highly individualized.
 A medicine that works well with one person may work very differently in a second person.